InfinityLoop1/InfinityLoop1/README.md

 # Hi, I’m InfinityLoop (he/him/his).

-## I am an indie game developer usually coding at school when I'm not supposed to.
+## I am a website and game developer usually coding at school when I'm not supposed to.

 I have an unblocked games website, with over 390 games: https://infinitygamer.netlify.app